Quicr/quicr-arch-spec/moq-arch.md

 Recently new usecases have emerged requiring higher scalability of delivery for interactive realtime applications and much lower latency for streaming applications and a combination thereof.
-On one side are use cases such as normal web conferences wanting to distribute out to millions of viewers and allow viewers to instantly move to being a presenter.
+On one side are usecases such as normal web conferences wanting to distribute out to millions of viewers and allow viewers to instantly move to being a presenter.
 On the other side are usescases such as streaming a soccer game to millions of people including people in the stadium watching the game live.
-Viewers watching an e-sports event want to be able to comment with low latency to ensure the interactivity aspects between what different viewers are seeing.
+Viewers watching an e-sports event want to be able to comment with mininal latency to ensure the interactivity aspects between what different viewers are seeing is preserved.
 All of these usescases push towards latencies that are in the order of 100ms over the natural latency the network causes.

 Interactive realtime applications, such as web conferencing systems, require ultra low latency (< 150ms).
 Such applications create their own application specific delivery network over which latency requirements can be met.
 Realtime transport protocols such as RTP over UDP provide the basic elements needed for realtime communication, both contribution and distribution, while leaving aspects such as resiliency and congestion control to be provided by each application.
 On the other hand, media streaming applications are much more tolerant to latency and require